How to get to the bus station in Zagreb

 |For oversized and delicate luggage ( travel bags weighing more than 40 kg , radio and TV sets , bicycles ... ) hourly rate per 1 item||10,00 kn|

-You’ll need an ID or a passport when checking in your luggage.
+You’ll need an ID or a passport when checking in your luggage at the Zagreb Bus Station.
 If you don’t come back for it in 30 days, it will be destroyed or donated.
-Weapons, explosives and flammable objects cannot be left at the office, so you’ll have to lug that bazooka with you.
+Weapons, explosives and flammable objects cannot be left at the office, so you’ll have to lug that bazooka with you. :)

 AKZ cannot be found responsible for valuables or money, so do not leave gold bars, diamonds or wads of cash in your luggage.
 Same goes for the taxis.